 Next, you need to access the contract tab and check the available functions.

-of the evidence you want to verify.
-Finally, run the function with the Query button and it will show the result, which matches the hash
+The function to call is getEvidence and the parameters to pass are the assetHash and the timestamp of the evidence you want to verify.
+Finally, run the function with the Query button and it will show the result, which matches the hash field of the evidence.

 Method 3: Directly querying the Blockchain